ck3g/rohanchandra.github.io/type-guide.md

 ## Step 1: Get your theme running online

-In this step, we'll publish a theme on  [Github Pages](https://pages.github.com/) which allows free hosting from Github repositories and runs Jekyll.
+In this step, we'll publish a blog on [Github Pages](https://pages.github.com/) which allows free hosting from Github repositories and runs Jekyll.

 First, visit the [Type Theme repository](https://github.com/rohanchandra/type-theme) on Github, and use the "fork" button to create your own copy of the theme.